MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 - If your app has a new functionality, you can request more permissions that enable the app to access the extra resources it needs.
 - Customers are more likely to adopt your application if it requests only the least privileged permissions necessary to function.
 It shows that your app respects the customer's privacy and data protection and doesn't access more resources than it needs.
-- Additionally, if your app is compromised, there's less blast radius if it has fewer or lesser-privileged permissions.
+- Additionally, if your app is compromised, there's a smaller blast radius if it has fewer or lesser-privileged permissions.
 It means that the attacker has less access to the customer's data and resources, and thus the potential damage is reduced.
 - By updating permissions for your app, you can improve your app's security, usability, and compliance, and build trust with your customers.

 ## Prerequisites

 To update an app's requested permissions, you need:

 - A Microsoft Entra user account.
-If you don't already have one, [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+If you don't already have one, [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - One of the following roles: Global Administrator, Application Administrator, Cloud Application Administrator.
 An application owner who isn't an administrator is able to update an app's requested permissions.

 ## Scenarios for updating permissions